7 heteronormative things that make us want to seize our weirdness

-Instead of dividing everyone into two separate gendered sections, just have one and organise everything by garment: skirts, jumpers, jeans, dresses, coats etc - and put pockets on EVERYTHING!
+Instead of dividing everyone into two separate gendered sections, just have one and organize everything by garment: skirts, jumpers, jeans, dresses, coats etc, and leave it up to Mr. and Mrs. Potato-head as to which color or shape or size they want.
+And put pockets on EVERYTHING!

-I want gender neutral toilets to be mainstream, I want everyone to feel safe and accommodated in public bathrooms.
-But if you haven't caught up yet, if you somehow don't have the resources to convert the 'Ladies' and the 'Gents' into the 'Toilets', then why do the signs have to be so utterly, horrifically twee?
+I want gender-neutral toilets to be mainstream.
+I want everyone to feel safe and accommodated in public bathrooms.
+But if you haven't caught up yet, if you somehow don't have the resources to convert the "Ladies" and the "Boys" into the "Bathroom," then why do the signs have to be so utterly, horrifically confusing?
 How many of us have been left confused and afraid we're going to be accused of entering the wrong bathroom because one door has a palm tree on it and the other has a bass guitar.
 You can just see the owner of the establishment giggling and clicking a biro saying "It's just a bit different isn't it!"
 By all means, make me rage against the oppressive gender binary if you must but I refuse to enter an existential crisis over whether I'm a beetroot or a radish, a horse or a zebra, a janky pirate or a slightly less janky pirate.

 I feel proud to live in a time where the stereotype of 'the crazy cat lady' has become aspirational.
 A house that you own, filled with cats, without any men in it?
 Us millennials can only dream.

 Also note, you can't be friends with the opposite sex.
-Straight, gay, bi, trans, whatever -- het-norms will assume you wanna fuck your buddies.
-I presume their brains are full of Nora Ephron films (or whatever the modern equivalent is -- Zac Efron films?) where boys meet girls, lock eyes at first sight, and within the same amount of time it takes to say 'what the hell happened to Jenny Schecter's character development' they simply must boff.
-The IRL fallout is having to erase friendships with those dire people who secretly hold expectations you'll one day throw your legs in the air and yell 'finally!' or fear judgement or misrepresentation from anyone who sees you having a lovely platonic time with your very not-your-type-but-extremely-nice friend from work.
+Straight, gay, bi, trans, whatever, het-norms will assume you wanna fuck your buddies.
+I presume their brains are full of Nora Ephron films (or whatever the modern equivalent is, Zac Efron films?) where boys meet girls, lock eyes at first sight, and within the same amount of time it takes to say "What the hell happened to Jenny Schecter's character development?" they simply must bone.
+The IRL fallout is having to erase friendships with those dire people who secretly hold expectations you'll one day throw your legs in the air and yell "Finally!' or fear judgement or misrepresentation from anyone who sees you having a lovely platonic time with your very not-your-type-but-extremely-nice friend from work.

 The ladies of Sex and the City put away a lot of leaves.
 Occasionally a french fry, sometimes noodles, but mostly leaves.
 I used to eat a lot of leaves too.
-Then I realised life didn't have to be so cruel and tasteless and green.
+Then I realized life didn't have to be so cruel and tasteless and green.
+In The League, a male-dominated comedy, the guys regularly pack away bar food and beers, and Pete's gluten-intolerance is the topic of ridicule.
+Maybe I'm looking too deep into shallow TV shows, but I'm 110% aware that what women eat and what men eat are scrutinized far differently.
 The world of fitness wants girls to be Barbie and guys to be Magic Mike XXL Channing Tatum, and don't try to interchange those two perfect ideals because that's gay, or worse, confusing to prejudiced assholes.
 Real men eat Oreos, real women eat Oreo thins.
-Any tasty food you can think of has been reproduced in a lighter, tinier, just as expensive form to be targeted at women who want to avoid 'feeling naughty'.
+Any tasty food you can think of has been reproduced in a lighter, tinier, just as expensive form to be targeted at women who want to avoid "feeling naughty".
 If Eve was created from Adam's rib, it was probably made from Quorn and coated in a low calorie BBQ sauce.